meta-introspector/git-submodules-rs-nix/docs/sops/SOP_Integrated_Binary_Workflow.md

 *   **Automated Analysis:** Automate the collection and analysis of complex project structures, reducing manual effort.
 *   **Customizable Classification:** Enable more sophisticated and context-aware file classification based on Git properties.

+## Current Status

+This SOP currently describes a conceptual workflow.
+The individual tools (`submodule-collector`, `git-config-parser`, `project_file_lattice_builder`) exist, but their seamless integration as described in Steps 2 and 3 requires further development, including custom scripting for data orchestration and potential modifications to the tools' input/output mechanisms.

 ## Notes

 *   The integration of Step 2 and Step 3 requires custom scripting or modifications to the existing binaries to handle data passing and processing.